SWC-OSG-Workshop/general/novice/DHTC/02-modules.md

 <div class="keypoints" markdown="1">

 #### Key Points
-*   Many scientific applications were installed on OSG and ready for use.
+*   Many scientific applications are installed on OSG and available for the users.
 *   To use an existing application use the module load command.
 *   The command - *tutorial* helps to access the existing tutorials.
 </div>